 Loudoun Appalachian Trail Festival

 Did you know Loudoun is home to a 13-mile stretch of the world-famous Appalachian Trail on the crest of the Blue Ridge?
-Celebrate stories of the trail and help raise money to preserve it at the 6th Annual Loudoun A.T.
-Festival in Hillsboro from 11 a.m. to 5 p.m. on June 7.
-The free, family-friendly event toasts the beauty of the Trail with live music, talks, meetings with thru-hikers, an “Art of the Trail” art exhibition, a rock wall climb and multiple craft, food and beverage vendors.
+Celebrate stories of the trail and help raise money to preserve it at the 7th Annual Loudoun A.T.
+Festival in Hillsboro from 11 a.m. to 5 p.m. on June 6.
+The free, family-friendly event toasts the beauty of the Trail with live music, meetings with thru-hikers, talks and book signings from trail authors, a rock wall climb and multiple craft, food and beverage vendors.
 Get your hiking boots on!

 Burg Family Reunion

-Juneteenth is officially Thursday, June 19 but the Burg Family Reunion Club’s 5th annual Juneteenth celebration will take place on the lawns of Ide Lee Recreation Center, Leesburg on June 21.
+Juneteenth is officially Friday, June 19 but The Burg Family Reunion Club’s 6th annual Juneteenth celebration will take place on the lawns of Ide Lee Recreation Center, Leesburg on June 20.
 A day-long celebration commemorating the end of slavery, it will feature guest speakers, genealogy discussions, food vendors and multiple live music performances.
-This year's lineup includes local legends such as; Junkyard Band, Quiet Fire Soul, Members Only Band and more!

 TASTE Leesburg